-6.52.2 Guidance to language users
+6.51.2 Guidance to language users

-This vulnerability can be avoided or mitigated in C in the following ways:

 Replace macro-like functions with inline functions where possible.
 Although making a function inline only suggests to the compiler that the calls to the function be as fast as possible, the extent to which this is done is implementation-defined.
 Inline functions do offer consistent semantics and allow for better analysis by static analysis tools.